As Sri Lanka tightens norms on Madrasas, why it is time to take a look at the ones in India

 In 2016, at a school in Mallapuram, some of the students had approached their headmaster and sought for a change of their biology teacher.
 They clearly told the headmaster, that they would not take lessons from a woman.

-In another incident, a 14 year old boy in Kerala returned home and told his parents that he would no go to school as he did not want to mix with students of other faiths.
+In another incident, a 14-year-old boy in Kerala returned home and told his parents that he would no go to school as he did not want to mix with students of other faiths.

 Intelligence Bureau officials, who have been tracking the growth of Salafi faith in Kerala, Kashmir, Uttar Pradesh and other states tell OneIndia that outfits which subscribe to the ISIS ideology have been targeting children at a very young age.
 These children are more vulnerable and tend to pick up the ideology, without even questioning it.